FlowFuse/website/src/node-red/database/postgresql.md

   parent: Database
 meta:
   title: Using PostgreSQL with Node-RED
   description: Learn how to seamlessly integrate PostgreSQL with Node-RED for efficient data management and application development.
-Complete guide with best practices.
   keywords: node-red, databases, integration, PostgreSQL, SQL database
 ---